Bernie Sanders’ campaign to request recount of Iowa caucuses

-WASHINGTON (AP) — Bernie Sanders’ presidential campaign plans to ask for a partial recount of the Iowa caucus results after the state Democratic Party releases the results of its recanvass.
+WASHINGTON (AP) — Bernie Sanders’ presidential campaign plans to ask for a partial recount of the Iowa caucus results after the state Democratic Party releases the results of its recanvass late Tuesday that show Sanders and Pete Buttigieg in an effective tie.

 Sanders campaign senior adviser Jeff Weaver told The Associated Press in an interview Tuesday that the campaign has had a representative in contact with the Iowa Democratic Party throughout the recanvass process.
 “Based on what we understand to be the results, we intend to ask for a recount,” he said.